Skip to content

 When f and b are equal, we have reached the last cell and there is nothing to do.
 We don't even have to build a singleton list: that's going to happen one level up, in QueueFB.

-Otherwise, we take the fields of the f, make a recurive call to QueueAux to process the rest of the cells, and cons the first field of this cell onto the resulting sequence before returning it.
-Again, we need to help the CN verifier by explicitly informing it of the invariant that we know, that C.next cannot be null if f and b are different.
+Otherwise, we take the fields of the f, make a recursive call to QueueAux to process the rest of the cells, and cons the first field of this cell onto the resulting sequence before returning it.
+Again, we need to help the CN verifier by explicitly informing it of the invariant that we know, that F.next cannot be null if f and b are different.

-Now we need a bit of boilerplate: just as with linked lists, we need to be able to allocate and deallocate queues and queue cells.
+To make all this work, we also need a bit of boilerplate: just as with linked lists, we need to be able to allocate and deallocate queues and queue cells.
 There are no interesting novelties here.

 Exercise: The function for creating an empty queue just needs to set both of its fields to NULL.
 See if you can fill in its specification.